artmg/lubuild/help/configure/Debian.md

 ```
 wget --trust-server-names https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.7.0-amd64-netinst.iso
 ```

+You can use [a simple dd to write the disk image](https://github.com/artmg/lubuild/blob/master/help/configure/write-Distro-to-flash.md#choice--simpler---dd) to the full disk, as it contains the partition table inside the ISO, but do remember to **` sync `** after writing

 When you boot netinst, you have the choice of a full graphical window-based installer with mouse, or an ncurses keyboard-only terminal-based installer.
 Both look pretty similar inside, with similar choices.